 INTERNET GAMBLING AND THE LAW :

-Registering to play online from an area where gambling or online gambling is illegal is seldom something that is going to get you into trouble in your native country (but this is no guarantee).
+Registering to play online from an area where gambling or online gambling is prohibited typically doesn't lead to legal trouble in your home country (though this is not guaranteed).

 DO YOU HAVE A PROBLEM WITH GAMBLING ?

 If you are concerned that gambling may be having a negative impact on your (or someone else's) life, then the following questions may help you identify an issue:

 • Do you stay away from work, college, or school to gamble?

 • Do you gamble to escape from a boring or unhappy life?

 • When gambling and you run out of money, do you feel lost and in despair and need to gamble again as soon as possible?